arslanmusaddiq/1DT308-Introductory-Project/labs/2_iot_traffic_light.md

 ### Step 1.
 Simple communication from the MCU over WiFi

 To be able to communicate to the internet we need a WiFi connection.
 The amount of data sent is very little.
 You will need to use a network without a certificate, that means you cannot use EDUROAM.
-Use the `iot-lab` LNU network or share your own from your phone.
-Note that the `iot-lab` network is capped at 50 kb/s, so you will need to be patient and not send too much data.
+Use the `LNU-iot` LNU network or share your own from your phone.
+Note that the `LNU-iot` network is capped at 50 kb/s, so you will need to be patient and not send too much data.
+The password is `modermodemet`.

 #### Script